martin-ger/esp_mqtt/SCRIPTING.md

 ```
 serial
 ```
-This event happens when the "system_output" mode is set to 0 and a carriage return (CR)-terminated string has been received from the serial input.
+This event happens when the "system_output" mode is set to 0 and a newline (NL)-terminated string has been received from the serial input.
 Instead of interpreting it as cli command it is forwarded to the scripting engine.
-The input value is availabe via the special variable _$this_serial_.
+The input value witout the trailing newline char is availabe via the special variable _$this_serial_.

 ```
 gpio_interrupt <num> (pullup|nopullup)